Tharun2104/Tharun2104/README.md

 <h1 align="center">Hello, I'm Tharun! 👋</h1>

 <p align="center">
 Welcome to my GitHub profile!
-I'm a passionate data science enthusiast currently pursuing a Master’s in Engineering Science (Data Science) at the State University of New York at Buffalo.
+I'm a passionate data science enthusiast currently pursuing a Master’s in Data Science at the State University of New York at Buffalo.
 I have honed my skills in data analysis, machine learning, and software development through various academic and professional experiences.
 </p>

 <h2 align="center">🚀 About Me</h2>

 <p align="center">
   📊 Data Scientist with a knack for solving complex problems.<br>
-  💼 Former Software Engineer at LTIMindtree with extensive experience in SDLC and STLC.<br>
+  💼 Former Software Engineer at LTIMindtree.<br>
   📈 Proficient in Python, SQL, R, and Java, with a deep understanding of machine learning frameworks such as TensorFlow and PyTorch.<br>
   🌱 Continuously learning and exploring new technologies to stay at the forefront of the data science field.
 </p>